 The genius as the creator of history: A psychology of civilization.

-- A basic outline has been drafted, but it is under constant revision, especially in light of more recent empirical and theoretical work by myself and others.
+- A basic outline has been drafted, but its specific contents are under constant revision, especially in light of more recent empirical and theoretical work by myself and others.
+A constantly moving target.